ASGAlex/flame_spatial_grid/README.md

 # Overview

-This library is a framework and set of tools for working with infinitive game fields, loading infinite maps for one game level, creating infinite count of game objects and active game players and NPCs - as much as possible.
+This library is a framework and set of tools for working with infinitive game fields, loading infinite maps for one game level, creating an infinite count of game objects and active game players and NPCs - as much as possible.

-Framework is fully compatible with Flame and does not contain any strict requirements for game structure.
+The framework is fully compatible with Flame and does not contain any strict requirements for the game structure.
 Even existing games could be migrated to this framework if necessary.

 ## Features

-There are a lot of utility function and list of its features is too long to describe at fast glance.
+There are a lot of utility functions and the list of its features is too long to describe at a fast glance.
 So here is a list of only top-level features:

-- __Building endless game levels__ without need to change screen for rendering another map.
-System gives you ability to create big open worlds with seamlessly loading of new maps while player approaches to them.
+- __Building endless game levels__ without the need to change the screen for rendering another map.
+System gives you the ability to create big open worlds with seamless loading of new maps while a player approaches to them.
-- __Build game levels with destructible environment.__ Every Tiled tile could be converted into separate game component and handle interactions with other game elements individually
+- __Build game levels with a destructible environment.__ Every Tiled tile could be converted into separate game component and handle interactions with other game elements individually
-- __Building procedural-generated__ pieces of map (or whole maps) on the fly, as player approaches to them.
+- __Building procedural-generated__ pieces of a map (or whole maps) on the fly, as the player approaches to them.
-- __Wise resource management__: system does not eat resources greedily, it takes care about proper allocation and de-allocation so you can enjoy you game even in browser or weak mobile phone.
+- __Wise resource management__: the system does not eat resources greedily, it takes care of proper allocation and de-allocation so you can enjoy your game even in a browser or weak mobile phone.
-- __New visual effects__: lean resource management system allows to create trails for many players and persists it during long game session, blending with other game elements like ground.
+- __New visual effects__: lean resource management system allows to create trails for many players and persists during a long game session, blending with other game elements like ground.

 Some of possible features might still be undiscovered :-)

 ## Core concepts

-The core of framework is spatial grid which is build on-the-fly and controls components visibility, activity, loads and unloads maps by chunks.
-It allows to optimize rendering by pre-rendering statical components into images, but keeps images size small enough and unloads unused chunks from memory.
+The core of the framework is a spatial grid that is building on-the-fly and controls component's visibility and activity, loads and unloads maps by chunks.
+It allows optimizing rendering by pre-rendering statical components into images, but keeps images size small enough and unloads unused chunks from memory.